-- 13. Have students count out 78 of their 100 pennies.
+- 13. Have students count out 58 of their 100 pennies.
 Explain that those pennies represent the total amount of money the federal government brings in through revenue (taxes).
-Total tax revenue in 2019 was \$3.5 trillion. - 14.
-Ask the students to decide where to spend the revenue by placing the 78 pennies on their copy of Handout 2-2 that is correctly shaded with mandatory and discretionary spending.
-Remind them of the definition of mandatory and discretionary spending. - 15.
-Ask them to come up with suggestions for how they can deal with the uncovered pennies and what some of the opportunity costs of those suggestions might be.
+Total tax revenue in 2021 was \$4 trillion. - 14.
+Ask the students to decide where to spend the revenue by placing the 58 pennies on their copy of Handout 2-2 that is correctly shaded with mandatory and discretionary spending.
+Remind them of the definition of mandatory and discretionary spending.